Audio-Visual World Models: Learning Physically Grounded Multisensory Dynamics

-\textbf{Results.} As shown in Table~\ref{tab:nav}, incorporating AVWM into the planning process effectively enhances the agent’s navigation performance under proper parameter configurations.
+\textbf{Results.} As shown in Table~\ref{tab:nav}, this reward-aware AVWM lookahead planner effectively enhances the agent's navigation performance under proper parameter configurations.
 In particular, the improvement in navigation efficiency, reflected by a significant reduction in the number of actions (NA), is especially pronounced.
-This is because AVWM enables the agent to evaluate multiple possible future outcomes before acting, leading to more informed and goal-directed decisions that reduce unnecessary exploration and shorten trajectories.
-Figure~\ref{fig:nav} illustrates a comparison of navigation trajectories under different settings.
+AVWM-based foresight enables the agent to evaluate multiple possible future outcomes before acting, leading to more informed and goal-directed decisions.
+The oracle results further indicate headroom for improving learned rollout quality.